Bobby Moore: Managerial career

 Following his retirement from playing professionally in 1978, Moore took up a coaching role at Crystal Palace.
 In 1980, he took up the managerial role at Isthmian League side Oxford City, being assisted by former West Ham teammate Harry Redknapp.
 During Moore's time at Oxford City he boosted the club's profile, bringing newfound media attention to the club, as well as signing the likes of Phil Beal and John Fraser.
 In 1981, Moore and Redknapp left Oxford City, being replaced by John Delaney.

 Following Moore's time at Oxford City, the former England captain moved to Hong Kong, to manage Eastern, being appointed in August 1982, replacing Peter Wong.
 Moore had previously spent time at Eastern, playing the final 12 minutes in Eastern's 4–0 Hong Kong Senior Challenge Shield victory against Hong Kong Rangers in December 1981.
 In January 1983, Moore recruited Terry Cochrane and Alan Ball to play for Eastern.
 Despite's Moore's new signings for the club, he left the club in March 1983.

-He became manager of Southend United in 1984.
+Moore became manager of Southend United in 1984.
 In his first full season, 1984–85, Southend narrowly avoided having to apply for re-election to the Football League amid severe financial difficulties.
 However, the side was gradually rebuilt and in the 1985–86 season Southend started well and were in the promotion race until the new year before eventually finishing ninth.
 His successor, David Webb built upon those foundations to win promotion the following year.
 Moore agreed to serve on the board of the club and held this role until his death.